stackforge/fuel-docs/pages/user-guide/post-install-healthchecks.rst

 9. In the 'Title' field, set title for this image.
 10. Select the 'Windows Server 2012' type.
 11. Click 'Mark'.

+To prepare Murano for Linux-based services deployment testing:

-12. Create a Linux image with Murano agent.
+1. Create a Linux image with Murano agent.
     See `Murano documentation (Linux Image Builder) <http://murano-docs.github.io/latest/administrators-guide/content/ch04.html>`_
     (Please note, the Murano Image Builder documentation referenced here cannot guarantee success with image creation and could be outdated)
-13. Upload the image to the OpenStack Image Service (Glance) into the 'admin' tenant.
+2. Upload the image to the OpenStack Image Service (Glance) into the 'admin' tenant.
+3. In the OpenStack Dashboard, click the 'Project' tab.
+4. Switch to admin tenant if needed.
-14. Open 'Murano' tab.
+5. Open 'Murano' tab.
-15. Click the 'Images' menu.
+6. Click the 'Images' menu.
-16. Click 'Mark Image'.
+7. Click 'Mark Image'.
 The Image registration window displays.
-17. Select the Linux image with Murano Agent.
+8. Select the Linux image with Murano Agent.
-18. In the 'Title' field, set title for this image.
+9. In the 'Title' field, set title for this image.
-19. Select the 'Generic Linux' type.
+10. Select the 'Generic Linux' type.
-20. Click 'Mark'.
+11. Click 'Mark'.

 Murano is ready for testing.